 Mission Statement

-"Samaritan Colony provides coordinated care and ongoing support to underserved people who suffer from
+“Samaritan Colony provides coordinated care and ongoing support to underserved people and their families who suffer from addiction.”

 Who We Are